Chief of Defence Force (Singapore): List of officeholders (1965–1990)

 The role of the head of the SAF was first titled as "Director, General Staff" around 1969, and was held by Brigadier-General T. J. D. Campbell, who was previously Head of the Singapore Defence Force (1965–1966), and the Singapore Volunteer Corps (late 1950s–1965) before the independence of Singapore in 1965.
-Campbell had been Acting Director since around 1968.
-Colonel Kirpa Ram Vij was appointed his successor.
+Campbell had been acting director since around 1968.
+Colonel Kirpa Ram Vij was appointed as his successor.
 According to sources, the position of "Director, General Staff" was considered similar to the position of the present-day CDF, and was equivalent to Chief of Army.
 A news report from The Straits Times on Campbell's death refers to him as having been "army chief."

-In 1974, Colonel Winston Choo was given the appointment of Chief of the General Staff, having previously been a departmental head at the Ministry of Defence (MINDEF).
-In May 1990, the position was changed to its current name, with Choo, who had been promoted to Lieutenant-General, still in office.
-He had been promoted to each of the general ranks in 1974, 1978 and 1988.
-Choo stepped down in 1992, after 18 years as the head of the SAF.
+In 1974, Colonel Winston Choo was appointed Director, General Staff and promoted to the rank of Brigadier-General.
+Prior to his appointment, Choo served as Head of Training and Head of Organisation and Plans at the Ministry of Defence (MINDEF).
+The title of Director, General Staff was renamed to Chief of the General Staff in 1976, and again in May 1990, the position was renamed to Chief of Defence Force.
+Choo was promoted to the rank of Major-General in 1978 and subsequently Lieutenant-General in 1988, when he was Chief of the General Staff.
+Choo retired from the SAF in 1992, after 18 years serving as the head of the SAF.

 Prime Minister Lee Kuan Yew described Goh Keng Swee as the de facto armed forces chief of staff when the latter was Minister for Defence.
 Goh had been responsible for evolving the SAF while serving as Minister for Defence from 1965 to 1967.

 Although Campbell and Vij have both held a position of similar authority, Choo is referred to as the first CDF in a number of MINDEF publications.

-In the past, there also existed a Deputy Chief of the General Staff, who was tasked to "[work] with troops on the ground," but there is no deputy position for the present-day CDF in the structure of the SAF.
+In the past, the position of Deputy Chief of the General Staff existed, who was tasked to "[work] with troops on the ground," but there is no deputy position for the present-day CDF in the structure of the SAF.

 List of chiefs of Defence Force (1990–present)

-Since the appointment of CDF was established in 1990, there have been seven holders to the position, beginning with Winston Choo who was already in office as Chief of the General Staff.
+Since the creation of the CDF position in 1990, there have been 11 holders to the position, beginning with Winston Choo, who was already in office as Chief of the General Staff.